masb80/AngularJS-7/README.md

+## This is an Angular7, PHP and MYSQL Project
 ## Development server

 Run `ng serve -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.